SherG/cool-iron/blog/jamstack.md

 ### Decoupling your WordPress or Drupal site

 If you have a <a href="https://www.drupal.org/" target="blank">Drupal</a> or WordPress site you can also obtain some benefits of JAMstack by decoupling your front-end from your back-end.
-This will give you what's called a "headless CMS."
-Biilman considers decoupling a monolithic app to be an <em>adaptation</em> to the JAMstack.
+This will give you what's called a headless CMS.

+(Biilman considers decoupling a monolithic app to be an <em>adaptation</em> to the JAMstack that is less-than-ideal.)

 For more information on decoupling, see:
 * <a href="https://www.netlify.com/with/drupal/?" target="blank">this guidance from Netlify</a>